How Labor and Delivery Can Affect Breastfeeding

 Different experiences can affect early breastfeeding success

-Labor and delivery aka your birth story is something you will talk about for years to come!
-One thing that isn’t often discussed is how different labor and delivery experiences can affect early breastfeeding success.
+Baby labor and delivery aka your birth story is something you will talk about for years to come!
+One thing that isn’t often discussed is how different baby labor and delivery experiences can affect early breastfeeding success.
 While medicated labors, including those with an epidural or IV fluids, are not a problem for all women and babies, you can improve your odds for a successful start at breastfeeding if you can limit or avoid these interventions during labor.
 Babies born to moms who receive pain relief during labor, such as with an epidural, can be sleepier than those born to moms who get little or no pain relief and a sleepier baby means less active breastfeeding during the first couple of days.
 Also, because IV fluids during labor can cause or increase breast engorgement, it is best if they are used in a limited capacity or not at all.

 Breastfeed as Soon as Possible After Birth

 Try to breastfeed your baby as soon as possible after delivery, whether a vaginal delivery or by c-section.
 Generally speaking, babies who are breastfed within the first hour after birth are usually more successful at breastfeeding than those who are not.
 You can also talk to your doctor to find out if some of the post-birth medical procedures can be slightly delayed so you and your baby can get to know each other through skin-to-skin contact during that first breastfeeding experience.
 It’s important for baby to latch on and nurse uninterrupted and often or “on demand” especially in the early days to establish breastmilk supply and ensure baby gets colostrum, your antibody-rich first milk.